 International DNA day celebrates the successful completion of the Human Genome Project in 2003 and the discovery of DNA's double helix in 1953.
 In celebration of DNA day, Dr. Karen Ring of the California Institute of Regenerative Medicine (CIRM) came to speak at the Novato GMP facility to highlight the advances made in stem cell research and CIRM’s recently funded genomics initiative.
 The talk, both inspirational and illuminating, was also a great reminder that the oligonucleotides we manufacture have a wide range of applications in basic and translational research.

 Dr. Karen Ring received her Doctorate degree from UCSF in Biomedical Sciences.
 She then held a postdoctoral position at The Buck Institute for Research on Aging where she studied the applications of stem cells for therapeutic interventions in Huntington’s Disease .
-In a departure from her postdoctoral research, Dr. Ring now serves as the Social Media Manager for CIRM, where she is able to share the successes and challenges of this promising research with wide audiences.
+In a departure from her postdoctoral research, Dr. Ring now serves as the Website and Social Media Manager for CIRM, where she is able to share the successes and challenges of this promising research with wide audiences.

 We followed up with Dr. Ring after the seminar to learn more about her background, CIRM, and the clinical trials funded by CIRM.